Frequently Asked Questions

 Starting with Fall 2018 applications, our application fee will be $95.
 We have a robust waiver process as a part of this in order to ensure that we continue to recruit those students coming from groups that could be disadvantaged by the fee.

 In accordance with the interests of the US congress and its commitment to training well qualified and highly diverse students for careers in the biomedical sciences, fee waivers can be obtained for any student who has performed biological or biomedically-oriented research which has been supported by the NIH, the NSF, or any other agency or private foundation within the US.

 Please see our application page for more information on fee waivers.

-We prefer to have all application materials, including letters of recommendation, submitted electronically.
-If a recommender must send a paper letter, it must arrive in a sealed envelope directly from the writer.
+All materials are submitted electronically.
 We do NOT need copies of your official transcripts at the time of your application.
-You may upload an unofficial transcript at the time of application.
+You can upload an unofficial transcript at the time of application.
 Should you choose to enroll at Vanderbilt, an official transcript for each school listed on your application will be required before matriculation.
 This is also true for GRE scores, should you elect to include them, and language test scores.

 Your application status will not change online.
 You will be notified if you have been invited to interview for our program.
-Otherwise, we will contact you when all interview invitations have been extended regarding your application status.
+Otherwise, we will contact you regarding your application status when all interview invitations have been extended.